Website Resource Requirements

 Logo’s can also be provided as image files – as long as they can be provided in high resolution.

 All contact form fields (& type) should be specified in a separate document (name, email address etc), & it should be clear which page of your site the form(s) are to appear on.
-Which form fields are required for the form to be successfully submitted should also be specified.
+Which form fields are required for the form to be successfully submitted.

 Here are some basic form fields (& their explanations).